Oryzone/OryzoneMediaStorageBundle/README.rst

 ------------------

 MediaStorage Bundle is a Symfony2 bundle that aims to provide a solid, extendible infrastructure to handle media storage and retrieval.
-It is freely inspired to some famouse Symfony2 media management bundles such as `SonataMediaBundle`_ and `AnoMediaBundle`_ but it wants to be more extendible and configurable.
+It is freely inspired to some famouse Symfony2 media management bundles such as `SonataMediaBundle`_, `AnoMediaBundle`_ and `VichUploaderBundle`_ but it wants to be more extendible and configurable.

 **WARNING:** This bundle is going to be totally rewritten, please check the `master branch`_ for the last working version.